-This Policy covers Schedulicity’s treatment of personally identifiable information that Schedulicity collects (such as your first and last name, email address and phone number) when you use the Website, App and/or Service.
-This Policy also covers Schedulicity’s treatment of any personally identifiable information that Service Providers share with Schedulicity.
+This Policy covers Schedulicity’s treatment of personal information that Schedulicity collects (such as your first and last name, email address and phone number) when you use the Services.
+This Policy also covers Schedulicity’s treatment of any personal information that Service Providers share with Schedulicity.

 This Policy does not apply to the practices of companies that Schedulicity does not own or control or to people that Schedulicity does not employ or manage.

-Schedulicity collects personally identifiable information (PII)that you voluntarily provide.
+Schedulicity collects personal information that you voluntarily provide to us.
 For example:

-- We may collect PII from you, such as your first and last name, email address and password when you create an account to log in to our network.
+- We may collect personal information from you, such as your first and last name, email address and password when you create an account to log in to our network.

 - If you tell us where you are (e.g., by allowing your mobile device to send us your location), we may store and use that information to provide you with location-based information, such as the location of Service Providers near you.